A Primer on the Signature Method in Machine Learning: Theoretical Foundations

-Observe that $Y$ a solution to~\eqref{eq_diffEq} if and only if $Y$ is a fixed point of $F$.
+Observe that $Y$ is a solution to~\eqref{eq_diffEq} if and only if $F(Y)=Y$, i.e. $Y$ is a fixed point of $F$.
 Consider the sequence of paths $Y^n_t = F(Y^{n-1})_t$ with initial arbitrary path $Y^0_t$ (often taken as the constant path $Y^0_t = y$).
-Under suitable assumptions, one can show that $F$ possesses a unique fixed point $Y$ and that $Y^n_t$ converges to $Y$ as $n \rightarrow \infty$.
+The Picard--Lindel{\"o}f theorem implies that, under suitable assumptions, $F$ possesses a unique fixed point $Y$ and that $Y^n_t$ converges to $Y$ as $n \rightarrow \infty$.